-If you are looking for the Game of Thrones set location in Dubrovnik, you have arrived in the right place.
+If you are looking for the Game of Thrones set location in Dubrovnik, here are some hints.

 I am going to report here the most famous locations.